mtacd/psrPoliticalGeos/README.md

 * *psrPoliticalGeo.py*
    This is the main script and **it's the only one that actually needs to run**.
 The other two modules below are linked/nested within each other, so running *psrPoliticalGeo.py* will run everything.
 This script is where all of the political district information is attached to the assets as well as city/town and county (both NY and CT) after the assets lat/longs have been updated.

+* *psrSpatialMetadata.py*
+   This goes into the APIs of NYC, NYS, and CTS GIS portals and pulls the date of the last time that each of the spatial datasets were updated.
+After the date is pulled, it's added into a spreadsheet for the PSR team.

     * *psrNearStationUpdate.py*
         After the module below this one runs, this module looks at any PSR assets who don't have a lat/long AND don't have a parent asset with a lat/long.
 It then looks at those assets to see if they're near a subway station - if they are, it updates the asset with the subway station's lat/long.
 Running just this module will also run the module below